jamesshore/ergotest/docs/test_api.md

 The `test()` function is an alias for [TestSuite.create()](#testsuitecreate), described below.

-Instead of importing `ergotest` directly, create a `tests.js` wrapper that re-exports Ergotest.
+Instead of importing `ergotest` directly, create a `tests.ts` (or `tests.js`) wrapper that re-exports Ergotest.
 That way, if you ever decide to change test libraries, you won’t have to go update every single test.
 Like this:

 ```typescript
 // tests.ts